utah-cs4470-sp23/class/hw13/README.md

 Assignment 12, you added several peephole optimizations that work when something is an integer literal---short immediates, better array indexing, and multiplications by powers of two.
-Until now, all of those optimizations depend on an AST node being an `IntegerConstant`;
+Until now, all of those optimizations depend on an AST node being an `IntExpr`;
 update them to instead depend on the AST node having an `IntValue`.

 Specifically, the following optimizations are tested: